Ed Lewis: a scientist with the heart of a Taoist

 Edward B. Lewis

-In the current era of brutal competition for scare research funding and recognition among scientists, it may seem that the only scientists who rise to the top of their fields are those with an unhealthy share of narcissism, self-aggrandizement, hyper-competitiveness, and, frankly, ruthlessness.
+In the current era of brutal competition for scare research funding and recognition among scientists, it may seem, at times, that the only scientists who rise to the top of their fields are those with an unhealthy share of narcissism, self-aggrandizement, hyper-competitiveness, and, frankly, ruthlessness.
 In the midst of a scientific culture rife with understandable anxiety about survival of labs and never-ending fretting about “getting ahead,” it is easy for scientists to begin to lose sight of what fascinated them about science and nature in the first place (see my earlier post Finding Tao in science).
 That’s why the life and career of Ed Lewis (1918-2004) can be so refreshing to recall.
 How is it possible that this man who was so successful, ultimately winning the 1995 Nobel Prize in Physiology and Medicine for his work on genetic control of embryonic development, also could be so kind, so generous, so unconcerned with external signs of prestige, so lacking in unhealthy narcissism, and so focused on his love of nature itself, rather than artificial measures of his own glory?
 Could adopting Lewis’s attitude, his values, still be a possibility for us today?

 As Welcome Bender describes in an obituary, Lewis was independent-minded, yet humble, and was guided by his own observations of the fly model of embryonic development that he was studying: